2kpixelstudios/2kps-assertion-exceptions/README.md

 CometPeak.AssertionExceptions is a small library that allows developers to write debugging assertions in more than just unit tests.

+It may be used in both:
+- C# .NET command line programs (via NuGet)
+- Unity projects (via CometPeak package registry)

+However, this library is geared towards C# .NET command line projects, so that they don't require the entire UnityEngine.dll for their assertions.

+## Debug vs. Release Build Configuration

 The assertions will help in Debug builds, but will stripped from Release builds.

 **Note:** For packaging and pushing this project as a Nuget package,